prathamesh-mutkure/anti-cheat-exam-app/README.md

 ## Points to remember while testing the app

 1. First setup the backend by following instructions in this [repository](https://github.com/prathamesh-mutkure/anti-cheat-app-backend)
-2. When testing on android emulator, if you get a connection error use `http://10.0.2.2:8000/` instead of `localhost`
+2. When testing on android emulator, if you get a connection error use `http://10.0.2.2/` instead of `localhost`
 3. iOS emulator doesn't support camera, this will give an error, use a real device to test AI features.
+4. On real devices, make sure your PC and mobile are connected to same network, use network IP address instead of `localhost`
+5. Don't forgot the `PORT` number
-4. Allow **permissions** for camera and mic when asked.
+6. Allow **permissions** for camera and mic when asked
-6. Make sure the `BACKEND_URL` is appended with `/api`
+7. Make sure the `BACKEND_URL` is appended with `/api`

 ## Instructions